jinglescode/demos/README.md

 Pull stock prices from online API and perform predictions using Recurrent Neural Network and Long Short-Term Memory (LSTM) with TensorFlow.js framework

-Machine learning is becoming increasingly popular these days, with a growing number of the world’s population thinks it is a magic crystal ball: predicting when and what will happen in the future.
+Machine learning is becoming increasingly popular these days and a growing number of the world’s population see it is as a magic crystal ball: predicting when and what will happen in the future.
 This experiment uses artificial neural networks to reveal stock market trends and demonstrates the ability of time series forecasting to predict future stock prices based on past historical data.

 <b>Disclaimer</b>: As stock markets fluctuation are dynamic and unpredictable owing to multiple factors, this experiment is 100% educational and by no means a trading prediction tool.